 - read and understand all materials sent to you from the UI OSFA and keep copies of all forms you sign.

 - comply with the provisions of any promissory note and all other agreements you sign.

 - know and comply with the federal, state, and institutional rules governing the financial aid you receive.
-This information is on the FAFSA, on the materials sent with your award notification, and on the UI OSFA web site.
+This information is on the FAFSA, on the materials sent with your financial aid offer, and on the UI OSFA website.
 These rules include, but are not limited to, not being in default on any prior educational loan and not owing a refund on a federal grant due to repayment.

 - report other sources of student financial aid to the UI OSFA.